-Since I was 16 and have first heard of the word “trans”, I perhaps thought for over a decade that I may have been one.
+Since I was 16 and have first heard of the word “transsexual”, I perhaps thought for over a decade that I may have been one—before that, I knew I longed to be a boy or man, but didn’t realize there were others just like me.
 As hard as I tried to live with the label “butch” or “lesbian”, I felt uncomfortable in women-only spaces.
 When people addressed me as a man, I felt some kind of gender “euphoria”, til someone “corrected” them and pointed out I was born female.

 Twelve years ago today, I went through an event that had people, both inlaws and people who I thought were good friends, humiliated me for my body.
 I gave birth in a hospital using painkillers, and couldn’t nurse.
 I was mocked for not giving birth at home, for not forgoing painkillers, for using a male gynecologist instead of one of my female midwife “friends”.
 When I chose formula because I wasn’t nursing right away, that was mocked!
 I’ve never felt so ashamed about my body or my life, and thank God haven’t since then.
 (Bad enough they were putting me through a double dose of conversion therapy, they had to put me through this, too?!)

-Eight years later, or four years ago today, I had top (chest) surgery, to reclaim my body as my own.
+Eight years later, or four years ago today, I had top (chest) surgery, to begin healing and reclaiming my body.
 Yes, I was sore and swollen, and I had everything bandaged.
 Luckily, I didn’t have drains, which would have caused the major episode of depression I was still enduring at the time to worsen—it was bad enough I wasn’t allowed to shower for two weeks!